07 Apr The One Thing Buddha, Jesus and Mohammed Agreed On

 - Avoid temptations.
 Skip any exposure to food: social gatherings, TV, magazines; you name it.
 If you’re struggling, a Pavlok wristband might be a helpful tool.

 Benefits of Fasting (apart from weight loss and other health benefits):

 - Discipline.
 Whatever we want to achieve in life, it’s contingent on us not throwing in the towel.
 Fasting will make most of us want to give up at times and resisting the urge cultivates discipline.

 - Save time and money.
 Your schedule does not have to revolve around eating.
 What can you spend your money and time on instead?

 - Feast.
 The best part of fasting is, of course, the feast to break it!
 In a society where food is so easily accessible, you will get a boost of appreciation by abstaining for a while.

-My fasting back in my broke, binge eating days was associated with shame, guilt and hunger.
+My fasting back in my broke, binge eating days was associated with shame, guilt, and hunger.
 Now, fasting is a choice I make for my health and wellbeing.
-It’s a reminder every month about the abundance that I have to be grateful for, and that I finally have healed my relationship with food.
+It’s a reminder about the abundance that I have to be grateful for, and that I finally have a good relationship food.
 As a bonus, I’m hoping for a bit of Buddha’s enlightenment paired with a hotter body.